Environmental Studies Faculty

 Teaching Interests

 Don is an FRC alumnus and a wildland fire professional.
-Today, he works as the FMO (Fire Management Officer) on the Beckworth District of the Plumas National Forest and generously comes back to FRC to help instruct wildland fire training courses and to provide students the appropriate training to recieve NWCG certifications to help accelerate their careers in wildland fire.
+Today, he works as the FMO (Fire Management Officer) on the Beckwourth District of the Plumas National Forest and generously comes back to FRC to help instruct wildland fire training courses and to provide students the appropriate training to receive NWCG certifications to help accelerate their careers in wildland fire.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.